Adjunct Research Professor

 Chapters in Books

 - Morris, Marika.
 (Forthcoming.)
-From gender equality indicators to Status of Women performance measures: Taking the measure of the Government of Canada.
+The Government of Canada’s Gender Results Framework: A tool among many in the construction of equity for all.
 In Pauline Rankin and Christina Gabriel (Eds.), Critical Perspectives on Gender Equality Measurement in Canada.
 Vancouver: UBC Press.

 - Morris, Marika and the Canadian Research Institute for the Advancement of Women.
 2013.
 Factsheet: Violence against women and girls.
 In Margaret Hobbs and Carla Rice (Eds.), Gender and Women’s Studies in Canada: Critical Terrain. (pp. 503-512).
 Toronto: Women’s Press.